graphcore/tutorials/tutorials/poplar/tut1_variables/README.rst

 Initialising variables
 ......................

-In addition to variables, the graph can contain constant values.
-This is one way to initialise data in the graph.
+One way to initialise data in the graph is to use constant values: unlike variables, constants are set in the graph at compile time.

 * After the code adding variables to the graph, add the following: